 7.16.
 The thermal exposure of external structures, systems and components at the nuclear installation should be quantified in terms of the radiative and convective heat flux incident on the target surface and the duration of the exposure.
 Methods to assess external fireballs and pool fires from a sudden release and ignition of combustible liquid or gas are provided in Ref.
-[19].
+[1918].
 Smoke is another important hazard that should be evaluated, including the potential for it to travel longer distances.

-7.18.
-The following are example of parameters that should be considered (see Table 2):
+7.1817.
+The following are example sof hazard parameters that should be considered (see Table 2 in the Appendix):

-- (a) Nature of flammable material and its source: - Flashpoint, flammability concentrations in air, or other ignition criteria; - Maximum credible material release or thermal release, or the relationship between fire frequency and severity; - Thermal load as a function of time. - (b) Meteorological and topographical characteristics of the region. - (c) Existing protective measures at the source location (e.g. fire breaks).
+- (a) Nature of the flammable material and its source: - Flashpoint, flammability concentrations in air, or other ignition criteria; - Maximum credible material release or thermal release, or the relationship between fire frequency and severity; - Thermal load as a function of time. - (b) Meteorological and topographical characteristics of the region. - (c) Existing protective measures at the source location (e.g. fire breaks).

-7.19.
-The following are example of parameters that should be considered (see Table 4 (3), (4) and (5)):
+7.1918.
+The following are example of examples of load characterization parameters that should be considered (see Table 4 (3), (4) and (5)):) in the Appendix):